Skip to content

 Supervisor: Michael Spooner

-MoNA Art Research and Education Archive is situated within the public avenue of John Wardle’s proposed waterfront development at Macquarie Point.
-The area is currently occupied by the freight rail-yard and cruise-ship terminal and was appropriated by MoNAs 2015 Dark Mofo Festival.
-These occupations will be retained by the future development which is focused on the space between the city and the cenotaph.
+The MoNA Art Research and Education Archive (AREA) is situated within the public avenue of John Wardle’s proposed waterfront development at Macquarie Point.
+This area, currently occupied by the freight rail yard and cruise ship terminal, was appropriated by MoNA’s 2015 Dark Mofo Festival.
+These occupations will be retained in the future development, which focuses on the space between the city and the cenotaph.

-The Archive is located along the pedestrian trajectory of Franklin wharf.
-This avenue crosses Sullivans Cove collecting the College of the Arts and delineates the space between the city and the industrial waterfront.
-MoNA AREA is realised through the dragging of public program along the perimeter of the archives facilities, and is further expressed as a civic plinth that celebrates the archives grounding within Hobart.
+The Archive is located along the pedestrian trajectory of Franklin Wharf.
+This avenue crosses Sullivans Cove, connecting the College of the Arts and delineating the space between the city and the industrial waterfront.
+MoNA AREA is realised through the integration of public program along the perimeter of the archive’s facilities, further expressed as a civic plinth that celebrates the archive’s grounding within Hobart.

-MoNA AREA accounts for the master plan it rests in, but takes the form of a celebratory sepulchre which exacerbates the legacy of David Walsh and the strange content that is housed in his storage facilities.
+MoNA AREA acknowledges the master plan it rests in but takes the form of a celebratory sepulchre, amplifying the legacy of David Walsh and the strange content housed in his storage facilities.

-MoNA AREA is an urban crown for the extension of the city, a totem for the local art community and monument for the collector.
+MoNA AREA is an urban crown for the extension of the city, a totem for the local art community, and a monument for the collector.
 The King is dead, long live the gambler.

 William Heath MoNA AREA 2015_ (1)